-Of the individuals who participated in United Way-funded financial capabilities programs like this one at La Casa de Esperanza, 99% understood the importance of saving money for the future and 97% made progress toward their personal goals.
+Of the individuals who participated in United Way-funded asset building programs 98% made progress toward their personal goals, 99% understood the importance of saving money for the future, and 98% had more confidence in making financial decisions.

 In 2018, La Casa served over 1,700 people through their VITA tax preparation program, generating $2.8 million of tax refund dollars that went back into the community.

 Grateful for the help he received, Elliot is paying it forward.
 A shelter advocate at Hebron House of Hospitality, a Waukesha-based homeless shelter also funded by United Way, Elliot directs his clients to La Casa de Esperanza to complete their taxes and go through the Financial Stability program.